Delhi & Agra, India

 Taj Mahal Architecture: Origins in Humayun’s Tomb

 Let’s begin by looking at the similarities between the architecture of Humayun’s Tomb and the Taj Mahal.
-Both have large, rectangular pistaq entrances the tops of which break above the rest of the facade.
+Both have large, rectangular pistaq entrances, the tops of which break above the rest of the facade.
 They frame pointed-arch iwan niches.
 You can see this pistaq-iwan niche combination repeated on both facades.
 There’s a clear prototype for this arrangement in the earlier Timurid Madrasa of Ulegh Beg, which was built between 1417-1420 in Samarkand, Uzbekistan.

-Additionally, both Humayun’s Tomb and the Taj Mahal have large bulbous domes that rise above the tomb at the center, they feature Hindu-inspired chhatri pavilions, and they have chamfered corners that give the impression of depth.
+Additionally, both have large bulbous domes that rise above the tomb at the center, they feature Hindu-inspired chhatri pavilions and have chamfered corners that give the impression of depth.
 Finally, they sit on elevated platforms, symbolic of their importance.